 Very popular since its introduction in 1945, Tiny Tim was bred specifically to be grown in containers.
 Bushy plants are typically only 12” tall, 14” wide, with more tomatoes than foliage.
 Heavily laden branches may need support.
 For a period of about 1 month, it produces a heavy crop of bright red, 1” round cherry tomatoes with good flavor and slightly thick skins.
 Reliable and able to grow indoors and outdoors in pots.

-TOMMY TOE cherry
+TOMMY TOE cherry tomato NEW!

 ~70 days, Heirloom OP, Indeterminate